Nckflannery/Nckflannery_lambdata/README.md

     given list

 #### sample_dataset
-Contains a sample dataset to work with
+Contains a function to load a sample dataset to work with
+Examplke: df = load_NFL_data()